Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 2. Investment or donation in the arts or reconstruction of national cultural heritage with a capital transfer donation of at least €250,000 (the minimum investment amount is €200,000 in ‘low-density areas,’ which are sparsely populated or have a low GDP).

-3. Scientific research: Invest at least €500,000 in research carried out by public or private scientific research institutions.
+3. Scientific research: Invest at least €500,000 (or €400,000 in low-density areas) in research carried out by public or private scientific research institutions.

 To apply for Portugal’s Golden Visa program, you are also required to present supporting evidence that you have met the minimum investment threshold.
-A declaration of honor compromising to maintain the investment for five years is also needed.
+A declaration of honor compromising to maintain the investment for 5 years is also needed.

 Can you take out a loan or mortgage to pay for your investment?